-To answer questions like such as, “Which soap is best?”
+To answer questions like such as, “Which soap is the best?”
 “What’s safe and effective for my kid?” etc.; we’ve suggested some deciding factors you need to consider when choosing the right soap for your baby.

 1. First Thing First, The Chemicals – It Should be Mild and Hypoallergenic

 Choose baby soaps that are marked hypoallergenic, non-toxic, gentle/mild, free of potentially harmful chemicals and if possible organic.
-Harsh chemicals in soaps might irritate the baby’s sensitive skin and may even cause rashes, allergies and other skin complications—regardless if they already have a known, pre-existing condition.
+Harsh chemicals in soaps might irritate the baby’s delicate skin and may even cause rashes, allergies and other skin complications—regardless if they already have a known, pre-existing condition.